Canop/bacon/website/docs/community/bacon-ls.md

 - `updateOnSave` Try to update diagnostics every time the file is saved (default: true).
 - `updateOnSaveWaitMillis` How many milliseconds to wait before updating diagnostics after a save (default: 1000).
 - `updateOnChange` Try to update diagnostics every time the file changes (default: true).
+- `validateBaconPreferences`: Try to validate that `bacon` preferences are setup correctly to work with `bacon-ls` (default: true).
+- `createBaconPreferencesFile`: If no `bacon` preferences file is found, create a new preferences file with the `bacon-ls` job definition (default: true).
+- `runBaconInBackground`: Run `bacon` in background for the `bacon-ls` job (default: true)
+- `runBaconInBackgroundCommandArguments`: Command line arguments to pass to `bacon` running in background (default "--headless -j bacon-ls")
+- `synchronizeAllOpenFilesWaitMillis`: How many milliseconds to wait between background diagnostics check to synchronize all open files (default: 2000).

 ## Neovim - LazyVim